KhoiFish/raytracer/readme.md

 ![alt text](https://github.com/KhoiFish/raytracer/blob/master/SavedImages/realtime.png "GPU traced image")
 <br>

-## Good reads
+## Literature

-The following people were great influences and provided the learning material and knowledge through their works, books, etc. If any of you are reading this, thank you for sharing your knowledge and for inspiring this project.
+The following are really good references for someone looking into getting into raytracing.
+If any of the following people are reading this, thank you for sharing your knowledge and for inspiring this project.

 **Peter Shirley**
 <br>